-The Doctoral Programme has two application periods for doctoral study rights each year – one in the spring term and one in the fall.
+The Doctoral Programme has two application periods for doctoral study rights each year – one in the winter and one in the fall.
 In addition, the programme has a summer application round for graduates of University of Helsinki.

 The winter 2023 application period is from January 17, 2023 09:00 AM EEST until January 31, 2023 03:00 PM EEST: